MarcelGarus/server/blog/draft-kakuro.md

 That's why we measure the performance in the first place.
 For now, I'll continue with the straightforward approach of filling cells out in the order they were given.

-## Checking uniqueness more efficiently
+## Checking Uniqueness More Efficiently

 Because the previous optimization did not work out, let's see where the program actually spends most of its time.
 Using `bash:cargo flamegraph`, we can get a chart that shows us how much time is spent in which part of the program.